ScottKolo/Mongoose/README.md

 # Mongoose

-Mongoose is an graph partitioning library.
+Mongoose is a graph partitioning library.
 Currently, Mongoose only supports edge partitioning, but in the future a vertex separator will be added.

 ## Installation